 - You will recognize and use the technical and aesthetic terminology of the fine arts.

 - You will develop and use critical thinking skills to analyze artworks, both verbally and in writing.

 - You will Understand the essential workings of the professional art world and be prepared to transfer to four-year colleges/universities/art schools offering the B.A. or B.F.A. degree.

 **63 total credit hours which includes 6 General Education electives**

 ** One course should be designated as Diversity and Global Awareness (D).
-Students must take one Social Science Elective (SIT or SSHB) in a Writing Intensive (WI) section.
+Students must take two Social Science Elective (SIT, SSHB, or SCI) in a Writing Intensive (WI) section.
 MATH 120 The Nature of Mathematics is recommended for completing the Math requirement.
 Computer competencies are included in various courses in this program, specifically ARTA 111, 170, and 220.
 Thus, completing the program automatically satisfies the computing requirement. **